-Joe Vogl, who served for 13 years as head coach of the highly-successful golf program at SVSU, began leading the Cardinals for his second stint as head coach in 2008.
+Joe Vogl, who served for 14 years as head coach of the highly-successful golf program at SVSU, began leading the Cardinals for his second stint as head coach in 2008.
 He has also served 13 seasons as assistant and four seasons as a player on the squad.
-Vogl is also the Athletics Marketing & Development Director.
-He served as Director of Athletics at SVSU from Dec 2003 to June 2006.
+Vogl also served as Director of Athletics at SVSU from Dec 2003 to June 2006.

 Vogl earned 11 letters in five sports as a prep at Owosso St. Paul High School, including letters in football, basketball, baseball, track, and golf as a senior.